tinaponting/protect-wordpress/README.md

 * Simple Login Captcha:  https://wordpress.org/plugins/simple-login-captcha/    Really godd against Autobots, does not take poer from your blog.

-* WP CSRF Protector: (mostly in forms, if you use that is Mostly on Multisite then it is in good use!, this works fine!) https://github.com/mebjas/WP-CSRF-Protector

 * None above takes power from your blog!

 If you got google / bing XML files, set them t0 444 0r if it works: 440:) for safety